 Photographers have coined the term “Mini Session” but not everyone is in the loop on what exactly that means!
 I wanted to share some insight into what these sessions are all about and why they are so great!

 Location & Time Specific.
 Many photographers will pick a date (or multiple dates) and specify a certain location and grouping of available times.
 This makes it easy and efficient for the photographer to get as many shoots done on one day as possible without having to travel to multiple locations.
 For me personally, I have shoots every half an hour, each 20 minutes long with a 5-minute buffer on each side for anyone running late, and I usually schedule 6 sessions a day.
-Fall is the busiest time of year with people wanting photos with fall leaves, shots for holiday cards, and Santa photos, but I also offer studio sessions during rainy months, and outdoor spring & summertime sessions as well.
+I offer both studio and outdoor sessions during each season.
+Late summer and Fall are the busiest times of year with people wanting photos with fall leaves, shots for holiday cards, and Santa photos.

 Any & All Shoot Types Welcome.
-Mini sessions might be ideal for SINGLE families (note, these are not intended for extended family sessions that include grandma and cousins etc.) but these are also great for headshots, quick senior photos, couple sessions, tinder photos, best friend pics, dog photos, birthday photos, etc.
+Mini sessions are ideal for SINGLE families but these are also great for headshots, quick senior photos, couple sessions, tinder photos, best friend pics, dog photos, birthday photos, etc.

 A Note About Edited Images.
 Your photographer may also offer a small gallery of a select number of images, and some will have the option to upgrade to all of your edited images for an additional fee.
-For me, you will receive all edited photos in the cost of your mini session.
-It was too hard for me to narrow it down to a small number like 5 or 10, so while my mini sessions may have a higher price point, you will be receiving all of your edited photos.
-They will be sent over in a digital gallery, and you will be able to choose and download your favorite images (or all of the images), and they are all hi-resolution files for optimal print quality at your favorite print shop, or you can purchase directly through me (I receive a commission for each order as well).
+As for my sessions, you will receive all edited photos included in the cost of your mini-session.
+It was too hard for me to narrow it down to a small number like 5, 10 or 20, so while my mini sessions may have a higher price point, you will be receiving all of your edited photos.
+They will be sent over in a digital gallery, and you will be able to choose and download your favorite images (or all of the images), you will have both websize photos for posting and hi-resolution files for optimal print quality at your favorite print shop.
+You can also purchase prints, gifts, and more directly through the print shop in your final gallery (I receive a commission for each order as well).

 What does the shoot look like?